mintary/comp-250-prep/Session3.md

 #### Problem 3: Generating combinations

 **Problem statement:** You are given a number $n$.
 Return a list of unique combinations to produce this sum.
+Note that all integers are positive and greater than 0.
 The lists of numbers must be unique, i.e. `[1, 2, 2]` is the same as `[2, 2, 1]` and hence you should only include it once.
-Note: 0 cannot be a part of this sum.

 ```
 Input: n = 1